mongchuan/tp-vc/pages/be-awesome.md

 ---
-layout: simple-page
+layout: page
 title: Be Awesome
 permalink: /be-awesome/
-breadcrumb: Temasek Polytechnic
+breadcrumb: Be Awesome
-notification: Do not go to school unless neccessary.
 ---

 ### This is the title